 - The person who tested positive should isolate at home for 10 days from the date of the positive test.

 What do I do if a person had an outside of work close contact with someone with COVID-19?

 - If the individual is not vaccinated and had a close contact with a person outside of work, that individual must quarantine for 10 days from their last contact with the person who tested positive.
 Individuals may end their quarantine period after day 7 if a negative COVID-19 test (lab based or rapid) is obtained in 48 hours prior to the end of quarantine.
 For help determining the duration of quarantine, see Calculating Isolation and Quarantine Period (PDF).
 Coworkers of a person who has been exposed do not need to quarantine unless they also have had exposure to the infected person.

-- Fully vaccinated individuals do not need to quarantine after close contact as long as the individual doesn’t develop symptoms.
+- Fully vaccinated individuals should get tested 3-5 days after exposure, even if they don’t have symptoms.
+They do not need to quarantine after close contact as long as the individual doesn’t develop symptoms.
 (See below for more information on vaccinated individuals.)

 If an employee has gotten the COVID-19 vaccination, does he or she need to quarantine after having contact with someone with COVID-19?

 - Staff who have been fully vaccinated do NOT need to quarantine when exposed to someone with coronavirus IF they meet ALL of the following criteria: